amlaban65/Readme/README.md

 #Hi there!
-My name is Ahmed, and I am a freshman at the University of Pennsylvania studying Mathematics and Computer Science.
+My name is Ahmed, and I am a Sophomore at the University of Pennsylvania studying Mathematics and Computer Science.